+Georgia, a country at the crossroads of Europe and Asia, has been actively engaged in bolstering its Anti-Money Laundering (AML) efforts to align with international standards and combat financial crimes effectively.
 Georgia plays an important role in the international system of combating money laundering and the financing of terrorism.
 Under agreements with the European Union and Moneyval, Georgia is responsible for combating and detecting money laundering and terrorist financing.
 Moneyval checks compliance with the Financial Action Task Force (FATF) standards, a key requirement of countries to assess the risks of money laundering and terrorism financing.

 Georgia has taken significant steps in the fight against financial crimes and has become compliant with international AML regulations.
-Financial Monitoring Service of Georgia was established in 2003 to combat financial crimes under the law "On Facilitating the Prevention of Illicit Income Legalization" of Georgia.
+The Financial Monitoring Service of Georgia was established in 2003 to combat financial crimes under the law "On Facilitating the Prevention of Illicit Income Legalization" of Georgia.
 The Financial Monitoring Service of Georgia's main purpose is to facilitate the prevention of money laundering and terrorism financing.

 In 2019, the Georgian Parliament adopted the Law on Facilitating the Prevention of Money Laundering and Financing of Terrorism to ensure international AML compliance.
-With this law, the Financial Monitoring Service has been authorized to supervise the banks, microfinance institutions, foreign exchange offices, investment companies, and all other financial institutions in the country.
+With this law, the Financial Monitoring Service has been authorized to supervise banks, microfinance institutions, foreign exchange offices, investment companies, and all other financial institutions in the country.

 The Financial Monitoring Service Of Georgia published a report on the risk level of money laundering and terrorist financing by sectors.
-All risk-bearing sectors are required to ensure AML compliance.
+All high-risk sectors are required to ensure AML compliance.
 Organizations must make AML controls to protect themselves from the threat of financial crime.
 These organizations are supervised by The Financial Monitoring Service Of Georgia.
 Organizations that do not meet the AML requirements are penalized.